 Lock the doors.
 Close the windows.
 Make sure the kids are safe.
 And for the love of Justin Bobby, stay away from the computer.
 There is a scourge sweeping the nation.

-My stance on queries beginning with rhetorical questions is well-documented.
 Normally I am a mild-mannered fellow.
-I always wave “thanks” when a driver lets me into their lane, and when pigeons hit me in the face with their wings when they fly by me, I blame myself — pigeons just don’t understand how I walk.
+I always wave “thanks” when a driver lets me into their lane, and when pigeons hit me in the face with their wings when they fly by me, I blame myself.
+Pigeons just don’t understand how I walk.

 Queries beginning with rhetorical questions, however… this I cannot bear.

 And I have some bad news.
 I’m losing.
-The frequency of queries beginning with rhetorical questions is rising.
+The frequency of queries beginning with rhetorical questions keeps rising.
 Sweet Magnolia cupcakes, I’m losing!

 The more extreme the rhetorical question (Have you ever wondered if space aliens live in your underwear drawer?) the more I want to say, “NO.” The more mundane the rhetorical question (Have you ever felt sad?) the more I want to say, “NO.” Only the second no is more of a sarcastic no, like noooooo, rather than the first no, which is more of a serious no. It’s all about inflection, people.